 Overview

-As a Physical Geography PhD student at the University of Brighton, you will benefit from:
+As a Physical Geography PhD student at Brighton, you will benefit from:

 - a supervisory team comprising two or sometimes three members of academic staff.
 Depending on your research specialism you may also have an additional external supervisor from another School, another research institution, or industry.